 - don’t stress about it.

 Truth be told, now that my daughter is 9, she can and does assemble these bento boxes herself!
 Check out my favorite bento supplies for lunches, if you’d like to learn more about inexpensive gadgets.
+Learn also about my favorite bento lunchboxes for kids.

 About Stonefire Naan

 Stonefire Naan is good for 1 year if frozen properly directly after purchase.
-Otherwise the shelf life of the product is seven days.
+Otherwise, the shelf life of the product is seven days.
 Stonefire Naan is made with no added preservatives and shipped frozen to the store where date stamps are applied after thawing.

 Stonefire Naan does not contain, nor is it produced in a facility that contains or processes peanut/tree nuts.
 We encourage all individuals and families who are managing food allergies to read the labels on all Stonefire products carefully each time to ensure that ingredients that may cause a reaction are avoided.